mrismanaziz/Reforestation/README.md

-## How do you fix a broken pizza?
-With tomato paste.
+## What kind of dog lives in a particle accelerator?
+A Fermilabrador Retriever.